Network Security #

 - Split-Tunnel - Only send traffic intended for the secure other side of the tunnel.

-- Example: Public internet via usual connetion, but intranet storage via Tunnel.
+- Example: Public internet via usual connection, but intranet storage via tunnel.

 - Full-Tunnel - Send all network traffic through VPN tunnel